aymanalqadhi/Willow/README.md

 # Willow

 Willow takes a more oriented approach in its language.
-There is a class system in willow, which the keyword class, has been renamed to manager. global declarations and functions are called and used inside of the manager to accomplish the goals of the program.
-In the example code below one would say:
-The manager manages all of the hello functions in this file.
+The keyword class has been renamed to manager.
+Global declarations and functions are called and used inside of the manager in a more c# fashion to accomplish our goals in the program.
+In the example code below we could say: The manager manages all of the hello functions in this file.
+When we say it in this fashion then the class becomes easier to understand.

     hello manager
     {